-NYSSBA provides information, training and advice on matters affecting school boards, and collaborates with other educational and related organizations to promote excellence in education for public school students.
+NYSSBA provides information, training, advocacy and guidance on matters affecting school boards, and collaborates with other educational and related organizations to promote excellence in education for public school students.

 NYSSBA was founded in 1896 in Utica, New York, as the New York State Association for School Boards.
 In 1920 the name changed to the State Association of School Boards and Trustees of New York State.
 By 1929 it became the Associated School Boards and Trustees of the State of New York.